 Overall, the game is great, but very complicated and difficult.
 It’s not a thing where you go in, shoot a bunch of dudes, and then you are at the next level.
 It involved a LOT of strategy, hiding in shadows, taking out people from behind, and so on.
 So I haven’t played it much, but it’s cool.
 It also supports online gaming, so I’m going to have to get the ethernet adapter and try it out.

 The other game I got is Vice City, the followup to Grand Theft Auto 3.
-It’s sortof a prequel, happening in the 80s in a Miami Vice-like environment.
+It’s sort of a prequel, happening in the 80s in a Miami Vice-like environment.
 The coolest part of this is that when you get in a car, you can change channels and listen to the radio, just like in GTA3.
 But now, there are a lot of 80s channels, and one of them is similar to the old K-ROCK, but called VROCK, and it has nothing but old 80s metal.
 So it’s pretty cool to be listening to Megadeth – Peace Sells… or Slayer – Reign in Blood while driving a stolen sports car and killing cops.
 There are way more cars, people, weapons, details, and everything else, too much to describe.
-I spent hours last night and thismorning driving around, stealing stuff, killing hookers for their money, going on rampages.
+I spent hours last night and thismorning driving around, stealing stuff, going on rampages.
 It’s absolutely great.

 Not a lot else.
 I’ve been working on this short story about Bloomington, one of many I hope to get into a book.
 It’s going slow, but it’s going.
 I think I will be able to write more as winter progresses.
 It’s much easier to cocoon up to the computer when it’s too cold to wander around outside.
 Also the jerkoffs that sit in front of my building tend not to do that when it’s twenty outside, plus windchill.